lauslim12/mizu/README.md

 A little trivia: Did you know that 水 (みず) means 'water' in Japanese?

 Check out the application by [clicking me](https://mizu.vercel.app).
+This application is still in beta, hence the version `0.0.0`, so there may be some changes (or not).

 ## Motivation